robharrop/robharrop.github.io/_drafts/queue-networks.md

 ### Flow Balance

 The flow balance equations for a network with $$J$$ queues is a set of
-$$J$$ equations that can be solved to find the effective arrival rate
+$$J$$ equations that we can solve to find the effective arrival rate
 $$\lambda_{i}$$ at each queue $$i$$.

-Looking back at our matrix of routing probabilities, it should be apparent that any queue can receive customers from the outside world, but also that customers can flow in cycles through the network.
+Looking back at our matrix of routing probabilities, it should be clear that any queue can receive customers from the outside world, but also that customers can flow in cycles through the network.
 Nothing in the Jackson model requires that the network is acyclic.
 Thus the effective arrival rate for each queue must account for arrivals from outside and for arrivals from all other queues within the network.

-More formally, the flow balance equations for a Jackson network with $$J$$ nodes is given by:
+More formally, the flow balance equations for a Jackson network with $$J$$ nodes are:

 $$
 \lambda_j = \lambda_{0j} + \sum_{i=1}^{J} \lambda_i \cdot p_{ij}